AbdulAtif01/APS-fault-detection/README.md

 ```bash
 python main.py
 ```
-This is Abdu working on this file
+This is Abdul working on this file

+Hello world